AreesaAshfaq/PolyTranslate/README.md

 - **Translate:** Click the “Translate” button and watch as your text is transformed into your chosen language.

 ## Supported Languages Include:
-Afrikaans
+- Afrikaans,
-Arabic
+Arabic,
-Chinese (Simplified)
+Chinese (Simplified),
-French
+French,
-German
+German,
-Hindi
+Hindi,
-Japanese
+Japanese,
-Korean
+Korean,
-Portuguese
+Portuguese,
-Russian
+Russian,
-Spanish
+Spanish,
-Turkish
+Turkish,
 Urdu
 And many more!
-Whether you’re traveling, learning a new language, or just curious, PolyTranslate makes multilingual communication easy and accessible.
+- Whether you’re traveling, learning a new language, or just curious, PolyTranslate makes multilingual communication easy and accessible.
 Try it today and break down language barriers with ease!